 Rural postgraduate education

-This programme offers the Postgraduate Diploma and Postgraduate Certificate in Rural and Provincial Hospital Practice and the Postgraduate Certificate in Clinician Performed Ultrasound.
-The latter qualification is also frequently undertaken by emergency physicians, anaesthetists and other clinicians seeking bedside ultrasound and ECHO skills.
+- Postgraduate Certificate in Clinician Performed Ultrasound This qualification is also frequently undertaken by emergency physicians, anaesthetists, and other clinicians seeking bedside ultrasound and ECHO skills.

 Continuing medical education (CME)